aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 A rate for this product, store and transaction type already exists with a blank from/to period.
 ```

-### Serialized components (OBSOLETE)
+### Serialized components (OBSOLETE / SKIP)

 - Empty

-- Note that due breaking in Current RMS - introduced around first week of August, this component is either changed by name or removed
+- Note that due to breaking in Current RMS - introduced around first week of August 2019, this component is either changed by name or removed by Current RMS

 - This exported file can be ignored